Pinnacle Group is committed to opposing modern slavery in all its forms and preventing it by whatever means we can.

 We also provide integrated neighbourhood services to over 300,000 homes and deliver more than 1 million hours of security and concierge services each year.

 Pinnacle is heavily reliant on its people and supply chains in the delivery of services.
 We are also aware of our diverse customer base with a wide range of backgrounds and needs.
-Each business within the group is responsible for ensuring that they can demonstrate compliance with the Act by working to our Group policies and procedures.
+Each business within the group is responsible for ensuring that they can demonstrate compliance with the Act by working to our Code of Conduct and Group policies and procedures.

 Due diligence across our business and supply chain